Bowel cancer screening campaign: Wales

 Get essential information and find out how you can support bowel screening.

-The aim of the campaign is to raise awareness of the NHS Wales Bowel Cancer Screening Programme (guaiac Faecal Occult Blood Test/ gFOBT), encourage more people aged 60-74 to participate in bowel cancer screening and, therefore, improve early diagnosis of bowel cancer.
+The aim of the campaign was to raise awareness of the NHS Wales Bowel Cancer Screening Programme (guaiac Faecal Occult Blood Test/ gFOBT), encourage more people aged 60-74 to participate in bowel cancer screening and, therefore, improve early diagnosis of bowel cancer.

 Essential information about this campaign